-The group determines discount rates to be applied to its obligations in consultation with the plans' local actuaries, on the basis of current average yields of long term, high quality corporate bonds or Central Bank certificate of deposits or longer dated swap rates of approximately 7 years as a proxy for a government bond yield of suitable term and currency to the liabilities of the scheme, where appropriate.
+The group determines discount rates to be applied to its obligations in consultation with the plans' local actuaries, on the basis of current average yields of long term, high quality corporate bonds.

 Actuarial assumption sensitivities

 The discount rate is sensitive to changes in market conditions arising during the reporting period.
 The mortality rates used are sensitive to experience from the plan member profile.
 The following table shows the charge/(credit) from changes in these and the other key assumptions on the principal defined benefit plan: